josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🍾_Sèvres_Systems_Inelegance/🍾_Elite_Atmosphere/README.md

 ## 🦑 Atmosphere Shapes Systems Behaviour

-From a 🦑 CRAKEN perspective, atmospheres are not superficial.
+From a 🦑 CRAKEN Cartography perspective, atmospheres are not superficial.

 They shape:
 - perception,